FAIR2-for-research-software/Documentation/episodes/readmes.md

 :::

+#### Installing prerequisites

-For most research code, the user will need to install the programming language onto their computer, such as R or Python, so it’s useful to link to the download pages and provide a link to the package manager tools that are commonly used in those ecosystems.
+Most research code has several **dependencies**, such as libraries.
+The user will need to install the programming language onto their computer, such as R or Python, so it’s useful to link to the download pages and provide a link to the package manager tools that are commonly used in those ecosystems.
 This might also include listing any prerequisites such as hardware or software that must be installed first, such as device drivers.

 Consider how the installation method might differ for users of other common operating systems, such as Windows, Linux, and Mac OS.

 ### User guide

-All software should include some short guidance on how to use it and what the main options and features are.
+All software should include some **short guidance on how to use it** and what the main options and features are.
 This might be a “quick start” guide with simple examples of common use-cases, or a walkthrough that uses a sample data set.

-Explain how the software can be configured or customised, including examples of commonly-used options.
+Explain how the software can be **configured or customised**, including examples of commonly-used options.
 If the software integrates with other tools or uses specific file formats for its input and output, it’s useful to explain this here too.
 It’s a good idea to include links to further documentation if available.

-Many users will benefit from a frequently asked questions (FAQ) or troubleshooting notes, which describes common error messages, explains why they occur, and the steps to resolve them.
+Many users will benefit from a **frequently asked questions** (FAQs) or troubleshooting notes, which describes common error messages, explains why they occur, and the steps to resolve them.

 ::: callout